tongwang01/CarND-Traffic-Sign-Classifier-Project/writeup_TongAnswer.md

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

 I downloaded 5 German traffic signs from the web.
 I manually converted them into 32 x 32 pixel images.
+See the section below for displays of these images.

+Image 1 and image 2 the challenge might be to correctly identify the speed limits (e.g. 60 kph vs 30 kph).
+It is conceivable that a model might not easily distinguish the two.

+Image 3 seems relatively straightforward to classify.

+Image 4 and 5 have signs of somewhat complex shapes, which may be difficult for the model to pick out.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 Following are these images and the respective predicted class names from the model.